During your last few weeks and days of life, there are ways to manage the symptoms you might have.

 Coping with fatigue

-It is important for you or your carer to discuss fatigue with your medical team.
+You or your carer needs to discuss fatigue with your healthcare team.
 There are sometimes things that they can do to help.
-It can also help to use your energy for the things that you like doing and find the most worthwhile.
+It can also help to use your energy for the things you like doing and find the most worthwhile.
 You can leave less important things for other people to do.

 Some people with cancer might get confused at times in the last few weeks of life.
 It can be very distressing to see someone you care about when they are confused.
 Confusion can often be mild.
 But for some people it can be more serious.